joyent/conch-api/Conch/docs/vison.md

 The UI is written in [Mithril.js](https://mithril.js.org/), and is available [here](https://github.com/joyent/conch-ui).

-### CLI
+### Conch Shell

-The Conch CLI tool provides many useful primitives for interacting with the Conch API.
+The Conch Shell is a CLI tool provides many useful primitives for interacting with the Conch API.
 It supports multiple user profiles and endpoints, and has JSON output options to allow users to create arbitrary processes with it.

-The CLI has many options.
+The Shell has many options.
 Here are some examples of using it:

 * [Overview](https://gist.github.com/bdha/1a625f22e922cbba315b660f30c3681c)
 * [Rack slot contents](https://gist.github.com/bdha/5bcb8bf8321026c68e5b15c76bc77470)
 * [Validation plans](https://gist.github.com/bdha/ea93ddd19be5afa7ad21f52bfd6c7bde)
 * [Hardware profiles](https://gist.github.com/bdha/ac41b6953325580b614ff4e44b09c095)

-The CLI is an API consumer, and is not magical in any respect.
+The Shell is an API consumer, and is not magical in any respect.

-The CLI is written on Go, and is available [here](https://github.com/joyent/conch-shell).
+The Shell is written on Go, and is available [here](https://github.com/joyent/conch-shell).

 A Go library is also [available](https://github.com/joyent/go-conch) for interacting with the API.